 But, this newly corrected knowledge in hand, I attempted to use SUBROUTINEs to break up Final Frontier into pieces.
 The first one worked well for my main menu and intro sequence (I used terminal colors to make things look cool.
 Red text was rocking awesome for me in 2007!).
 But using SUBROUTINEs broke down as soon as I shifted to the code for the market place (my second SUBROUTINE).
 The intro sequence stored the ship choice of the player into a variable, but the marketing subroutine couldn’t see that variable.

 For that matter, every time I came back into the marketing SUBROUTINE, I couldn’t see the variables from the other subroutines.
 That mean that I couldn’t tell where I had come from, or what ship I was using!
-How was I too solve this?
+How was I to solve this?
 The problem proved to be too much for my attention span and resources at the time, especially since I didn’t know how to Google very well.
 I did spend several hours trying to get it to work, trawling the help documents for information.
 This didn’t help much, as the documentation was opaque to non-programmers.

 Such was my development in QBasic, foiled by lack of a way to share global variables between SUBROUTINE files.
 Why I didn’t just forget about SUBROUTINEs and move all the code into one file escapes me at the moment, but I suspect it had something to do with a stubborness or a lack of creative problem solving on that point.
 Or just not spending quite enough time with it.
 I was only 13 at time, with school and family taking precendce, so my attention to the problem was limited.